Soviet famine of 1946–1947: General history

-In early 1947, the UNRRA was forced to seize operations on American pressure.
+In early 1947, the UNRRA was forced to cease operations on American pressure.
 The U.S. government was aware of the scale of desperation in the Soviet Union, but used the fact that the Soviet government failed to publicly appeal for aid to instead reroute American relief and aid towards projects such as the Marshall Plan.

 The population groups that continued to be most affected by the famine were children, the elderly, the unemployed, the disabled (including war invalids), and those who were employed in non-manual jobs (such as teachers and clerks).
 The famine drastically affected the homeless and orphaned children in the Soviet Union, and forced many parents to abandon their infants.
 Children were one of the most affected demographics, and toddlers and infants especially feature prominently among famine fatalities.

 In summer 1947, rumors spread that ration prices would once again rise on 15 July, leading to yet another run on the stores and the banks.

 The famine lessened in severity after the summer of 1947, and conditions improved after the 1947 harvest, as well as the cancellation of rationing in December 1947.
 The end of rationing had long been expected by the civilian population, with divided opinions on whether the outcome would be positive or negative.
-Much more surprising to the general public was the fact that December 1947 also saw the finalization of the 1947 monetary reforms in the country, including a currency reform to curb inflation.
+Much more surprising to the general public was that December 1947 also saw the finalization of the 1947 monetary reforms in the country, including a currency reform to curb inflation.

 The economic recovery after the monetary reforms was unequal across the country.
 Whereas the major cities rapidly progressed towards subsistence and eventually surplus levels of consumer goods availability, the consumers' market remained in a critical states in non-urban environments.
 In some villages, rationing was sometimes locally reintroduced, either directly in the form of ration cards, or more covertly in the shape of booklets or other documents handling access to the market.
 Many civilians in the countryside or medium-size towns complained bitterly to local officials or in letters to newspapers like Pravda about their conditions.

 While the provisions crisis would continue into 1948, the main phase of famine had concluded.
 The end of rationing in late 1947, although it had been eagerly anticipated by many Soviet civilians, did not bring about the drastic positive change that many had hoped for.
 Instead, the economic and nutritional improvements were gradual, especially outside of the major cities.
 Demographic data indicates that famine as a mass phenomenon had ended by the beginning of 1948.
 Bread shortages lasted into 1948 (and in fact into 1949 and 1950 as well), and some cities like Novosibirsk had serious problems properly restoring their bread supply, leading to public violence and riots.
 Several cities saw the militsiya deployed to break up fights and unrest in the lines before stores.